gamemode-3/thelittlethings/README.md

 the equivalence is only true if `a` is already a `Link` and (for reverse operators) if `b` is not.

+some additional info on `Attr`:\
+you can input strings in the format of `"a.b.c"` to access attributes of attributes of attributes etc. for `Link`s, `Attr` will get the `value`'s attribute.

 ### ⛭ technical details
 custom operations can be added by inheriting from `linked_values.Operator` and implementing the class methods `_eval` and optionally `_eval_reverse`. the `has_reverse` method should work without any changes but if it does not, override it.